NaiveShark/NaiveSharkComDoc/docs/catalog.rst

 Catalog
 =======

-Catalog is a tree of categories, containing the products and organizations.
+Catalog is a tree of categories, containing the :doc:`products</product>` and organizations.